-June 2021 restarted the process of identifying cases eligible for termination pursuant to AB 1950.
-The District Attorney's Office made three virtual presentations on AB 1950 to Probation Officers in North and South County, highlighting our bulk termination process and requesting that they review their individual caseloads for clients they believed were eligible for AB 1950 termination.
-We also requested Probation Officers contact our assigned Deputy District Attorneys to assist in reviewing these cases and determine appropriate next steps.
+In June 2021 restarted identifying cases eligible for termination pursuant to AB 1950.
+The District Attorney's Office made three virtual presentation on AB 1950 to Probation Officers in North County and South County highlighting our bulk termination process and requesting that they review their individual caseloads for clients they believe may be eligible for AB 1950 termination.
+We also requested Probation Officers contact our assigned District Attorney to assist in reviewing these cases and determine appropriate next steps.
 Probation created a template for modification requests that we reviewed for individual case submissions that were not submitted as part of the bulk terminations.